dmarquezoller/BRIDGE/README.md

 ## Overview

 BRIDGE is a user-friendly app that enables scientists to **explore, analyze and integrate multi-omics datasets** (proteomics, phosphoproteomics and RNA-seq) interactively, privately and without the need of programming skills.
-It supports both **individual** and **integrative** analysis of datasets and generates interactive visualisations such as heatmaps, volcano plots, and time-course clusters.
-BRIDGE is especiallt powerful for identifying shared biological signals across different omics layers.
+It supports both **individual** and **integrative** analysis of datasets and generates interactive visualisations such as heatmaps, volcano plots, and time-coures.
+BRIDGE is especially powerful for identifying shared biological signals across different omics layers.

 ## Installation